CH-Earth/summa/readme.md

 ## License

 SUMMA is distributed under the GNU Public License Version 3.
-For details see the file `gpl-3.0.txt` in the SUMMA root directory or visit the [online version](http://www.gnu.org/licenses/gpl-3.0.html).
+For details see the file `COPYING` in the SUMMA root directory or visit the [online version](http://www.gnu.org/licenses/gpl-3.0.html).